 According to the Fulton County Workforce Preparation and Employment System Local Workforce Development Plan (2016), jobs requiring a post-graduate degree are expected to grow most rapidly over the next decade (increasing 1.5% per year).
 Jobs requiring a bachelor's or associate degree are also expected to have above average growth (increasing 1.3% per year).
 According to a 2015 analysis of job postings, baseline skills most requested by employers include soft skills, such as communication, problem solving, and teamwork, as well as hard skills, including Microsoft Excel, Microsoft Office, and project management skills.
 The most requested credentials reflect the county's targeted industries of healthcare, information technology, and transportation and logistics, including certifications such as Registered Nurse, Certified Driver's License, and Cisco Certified Network Associate.
-The state's aging workforce combined with low local unemployment rates and anticipated business growth means that workforce development and expansion is a key local economic development need.
-The 2016 Workforce Preparation and Employment System Local Workforce Development Plan focuses on supporting the County's highgrowth industries of healthcare, information technology, and transportation and logistics.
+The state's aging workforce combined with low local unemployment rates and anticipated business growth means that workforce Preparation and Employment System Local Workforce Development Plan focuses on supporting the County's high-growth industries of healthcare, information technology, and transported power and transportation and logistics.